 Psychological research has identified several triggers that can nudge customers closer to wanting a product.
 Following are a few that have been used successfully by many eCommerce retailers

-Increased trust can be achieved by including things like social proof, customer reviews, secure and transaction badges.
+Including things like social proof, customer reviews, secure and transaction badges can achieve increased trust.
 This has the effect of reducing friction by eliminating the question of trustworthiness from the customers’ mind and is especially important for brands that don’t have significant name recognition.

 Urgency is known to impact purchase decisions and can be triggered through limited time offers.